richburroughs/dojo201904/dojo.md

 ^Things may be misconfigured in production
 ^But keep in mind blast radius
-^Start in the environment most like production (probably staging)
+^Start in the environment most like production (probably staging) ^As Michael mentioned yesterday, depending on your industry you might not be able to do this, and that's ok

 ---